01 of 25

 16 of 25

 Go Dark in a Bedroom

 Many people believe that a small room has to be painted white or a very pale pastel, but in reality, dark colors make the walls visually recede, increasing the perceived size of the space.
-And if that isn’t reason enough to consider going dark on your walls, then just take a look at the sophistication, serenity, and beauty of the deep purple walls here.
+And if that isn’t reason enough to consider going dark on your walls, then take a look at the sophistication, serenity, and beauty of the deep purple walls here in the work of DigsDigs.
 Dark gray, navy or indigo blue, or dusky dark green are equally restful and lovely.Continue to 17 of 25 below.

 17 of 25

 An entire room filled with bright color is too much intensity for a tiny space, but when you use a few hot shots of eye-catching color to heat up neutrals or classic black-and-white, the temperature is just right.Continue to 19 of 25 below.